cue-lang/cuelang.org/content/examples/shortcodes/code-tabs/en.md

 type
 : optional - Tab code type.
 Can be 'default' or 'terminal'.
 For default you can also omit this attribute

+linenos
+: option - Only works when a language is set.
+Possible values are `true`, `false`, `table`, or `inline`.
+Default is set to `false`.
+Any other value will add line numbers.

 codeToCopy
 : optional - By default the copy button copies the inner content.
 You can change that by passing in code with this attribute.